earlduque/Mothra-Scraper/README.md

 In order to run the macro, the following files must be open:

-	-Mothra Screens.xlsm
+	Mothra Screens.xlsm
 	-Open the file, enable Macros by selecting "Enable Content", and then say "Yes" to the Security Warning

-	-MothraScraper.exe
+	MothraScraper.exe
 	-Just open the file

 In order to run the scraper: